zhangxue91/GPDS-Net/README.md

 # GD-Net
-The source code for GD-Net will be published when this paper is accepted.
+The source code for GD-Net will be made available after this paper is accepted.
+Thanks for your attention.
 Please refer to subsequent updates.

+Xue Zhang
+10 May 2025